Complexity Framework For Forbidden Subgraphs V: Beyond Simple Graphs: Appendix

-\begin{proof} We may assume that $G$ contains a path $P$ of length $2l$ as a subgraph, else the problem is polynomial-time solvable.
-If every triangle in $G$ contains at least one vertex of $P$ then $G$ contains at most $2l$ triangles by Property h$6$ and hence at most $6l$ irreflexive vertices.
+\begin{proof} We may assume that $G$ contains a path $P$ of length $2\ell$ as a subgraph, else the problem is polynomial-time solvable since $P_k$-subgraph-free graphs have bounded treewidth.
+If every triangle in $G$ contains at least one vertex of $P$ then $G$ contains at most $2\ell$ triangles by Property h$2$ and hence at most $6\ell$ irreflexive vertices by Property h$1$.
 In this case we test every subset of these vertices to decide whether it forms a stable cut.
-Otherwise, assume $G$ contains at least $6l+1$ irreflexive vertices and consider a triangle $T={x,y,z}$ containing no vertex of $P$.
+Otherwise, assume $G$ contains at least $6\ell+1$ irreflexive vertices and consider a triangle $T={x,y,z}$ containing no vertex of $P$.
 Without loss of generality, assume that $x$ is an endpoint of a shortest path $Q$ from $T$ to $P$, intersecting $P$ at a vertex $v$.
-No vertex of $T$ has a neighbour on the interior of $P$ since any neighbour of $T$ has degree $2$ by Property h$7$.
-The vertex $v$ divides $P$ into two segments, one of which has length at least $l$.
-Therefore we may extend $Q$ to a path $Q'$ of length at least $l$ and obtain a subgraph $N_{1,1,l}$ by taking $T, Q'$ and two further neighbours of $T$.
-This implies that $G$ contains at most $6l$ irreflexive vertices, a contradiction. \end{proof}
+No vertex of $T$ has a neighbour on the interior of $P$ since any neighbour of $T$ has degree $2$ by Property h$3$.
+The vertex $v$ divides $P$ into two segments, one of which has length at least $\ell$.
+Therefore we may extend $Q$ to a path $Q'$ of length at least $\ell$ and obtain a subgraph $N_{1,1,\ell}$ by taking $T, Q'$ and two further neighbours of $y$ and $z$.
+This implies that $G$ contains at most $6\ell$ irreflexive vertices, a contradiction. \end{proof}

-The graph $H_1^{2,2,2,1}$ is obtained by subdividing $3$ out of the $4$ pendant edges of $H_1$, see Figure~\ref{fig:subH1}.
+The graph $H_1^{2,2,2,1}$ is obtained by subdividing $3$ out of the $4$ pendant edges of $H_1$ (see Figure~\ref{fig:subH1}).

-The proof of the following is deferred to the appendix.
-It relies on showing that, given some $\{H_1^{2,2,2,1}, C_3\}$-subgraph-free graph after applying Lemmas~\ref{lem:gen-obs} and \ref{lem:small-cut}, the set of irreflexive vertices, $S$, forms a stable set.
-This implies $G$ admits a partially reflexive stable cut if, and only if $S$ is a cutset.
+We now work towards a proof of the result on the penultimate line in Table~\ref{tab:1}.
+The proof relies on showing that, given some $\{H_1^{2,2,2,1}, C_3\}$-subgraph-free graph after applying Lemmas~\ref{lem:gen-obs} and \ref{lem:small-cut}, the set of irreflexive vertices, $S$, forms a stable set.
+This implies $G$ admits a (partially reflexive) stable cut if, and only if $S$ is a cutset.

-\begin{lemma} For any constant $k$, any instance of {\sc Partially Reflexive Stable Cut} can be reduced in polynomial time to an equivalent instance $G'$ such that for every $Z \subseteq V(G')$ with $\vert Z \vert \leq k$, if $G'[Z]$ is connected with maximum degree at least $3$, then $Z$ contains at least three vertices with some neighbour in $V(G')\setminus Z$. \end{lemma}